National Police Agency (South Korea): Cooperation with other countries

 The Korean Police Agency cooperates with law enforcement organizations of other countries.
 In 2015, the Korean Police Agency create the "K-police Wave Center" (치안한류센터) for exchange of police to other countries.
 Starting in 2016, Korean police began sending personnel and equipment to abroad police agencies.
 By 2019, this exchange has increased the eight-times compared to 2012.
 Typical countries include the United Arab Emirates, Chile, Vietnam and Guatemala.
 In 2019, the Seoul International National Commissioner General Conference was opened on the same day as the agency's 74-year anniversary.
 Participants of the conference included diplomats from 29 countries, including the United States, China and Russia.

 In addition, the Korean National Police has exchange agreements with European and North American law enforcement agencies.
-In 2015, the KNP concluded a cyber crime investigation cooperation MOU with the America Federal Bureau of Investigation (FBI).
+In 2015, the KNP concluded a Cyber Crime Investigation Division (CID) cooperation Memorandum of Understanding (MOU) with the U.S. Federal Bureau of Investigation (FBI).
 In 2019, KNP dispatched officers to Croatia for tourism safety programs.
 In the "Croatia-South Korea Tourism safety cooperation MOU", six South Korean police officers patrolled Zagreb and Dubrovnik with Croatian police.

+Entry into the Virtual Global Taskforce

+The South Korean Cyber Crime Investigation Division (CID) of the Korean National Police (KNP) joined the Virtual Global Taskforce VGT.

 Public safety

 South Korea has a lower crime rate than comparable industrialized countries.
 South Korea is considered one of the world's safest tourist destinations, with low crime rates and essentially no history of terrorist activity other than by the North.
-By this system, South Korean successful and safety open the international event like the 2018 Winter Olympics.
+By this system, South Korean successfully and safely opened international events like the 2018 Winter Olympics.